nicohmje/PID-ballonplate/README.md

-# PID-ballonplate
+# Using a PID algo and Computer Vision to stabilize a ping-pong ball on a moving plane

 ![the complete assembly](https://github.com/nicohmje/PID-ballonplate/blob/main/Complete_assembly.jpg?raw=true)

-A simple-ish project using a Raspberry Pi and three servos.
+A relatively straightforward project using a Raspberry Pi, three servos and a 3D printed structure.

 [SEE IT IN ACTION!](https://www.reddit.com/r/3Dprinting/comments/vbh1qf/3d_printed_all_the_parts_almost_for_this_fun/)